SassConf/2015-austin-speaker-cfp/README.md

 * * *

-#### Deadline to Submit: May 20, 2015
+#### Deadline to Submit: ~~May 20~~ June 10, 2015

-The deadline to submit a proposal is *May 20th, 2015*.
-If it’s still May 20th where you are, you can still submit.
-You can edit your submission as much as you like up until the end of the day on May 20th.
+The deadline to submit a proposal ~~is *May 20th, 2015*~~ has been extended to *June 10, 2015* due to the delay in announcing dates.
+If it’s still June 10th where you are, you can still submit.
+You can edit your submission as much as you like up until the end of the day on June 10th.

 ##### Location & Date
-SassConf will be held in **Austin, Texas** in Fall 2015.
-Exact dates and venue TBD.
+SassConf will be held in **Austin, Texas** in on *November 11-14 2015*.
 ##### Size
 Past SassConfs have been approximately 150 attendees.
 It is a one-track conference, so all attendees will see your talk.
 For size info on workshops and moderated discussions, check out the [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/submission-guidelines.md).